mohamedaliznidi/the-book-of-bugs-n-charms/css/selectors.md

 }
 ```

-### Only Child
+### Only Child Mystical Solitude

-Select elements that are the only child inside a container
+Target elements that are the only mystical child inside a container

 ```css
 div:only-child {